 Graphic Design - Experience Industry

 This course will equip you with the essential skills required to confidently fulfil a professional design brief.
-It is our “industry masterclass”, providing you with the opportunity to work on a commercial brief, based on your tutor’s specific professional experience; because of this, each course is unique, allowing students to repeat the course with a different tutor each time.
+It is our “industry masterclass”, providing you with the opportunity to work on a commercial brief, based on your tutor’s specific professional experience.

 Whether you are a graduate or already working in industry, this course will help you grow creatively.
 The pace and workload is increased when compared to Graphic Design - Creative Process and Graphic Design - Concept Development.
 You will be encouraged to make work that stands out and strengthens your portfolio.
 Your tutor will share their tips and experiences from working in the world of art, design and visual communication, and will offer clear guidance to help you improve your projects.
-As with Modules One and Two, this course really focuses on conceptual development and ideas; you’ll be encouraged to think laterally and develop work that demonstrates design skills that are both individual and distinctive.
+As with Graphic Design - Creative Process and Graphic Design - Concept Development, this course really focuses on conceptual development and ideas; you'll be encouraged to think laterally and develop work that demonstrates design skills that are both individual and distinctive.
 You’ll be asked to experiment with photography, collage and illustration in your approach whilst also developing and practising your presentation skills.
 You’ll utilise simple drawing and rough work to generate ideas quickly and gain confidence to express them clearly.

 Computer use is optional on this course and no tuition in software is given.
 However, you will be advised about design software, and which programs would be appropriate to finalise ideas.
 Off-site field trips or research visits may also be included.
 To receive the maximum benefit from the course, students should allow time to work on their projects between classes.